Current Students - Life in the UK

 Student Services

-The Student Services Team acknowledge the diversity of students’ backgrounds and experiences and has established a range of support services designed to meet your needs and requirements.
+The Student Services team acknowledge the diversity of students’ backgrounds and experiences and has established a range of support services designed to meet your needs and requirements.

 ҹɫֱ²¥ has a dedicated team of specialists in the areas of transition and pre-entry guidance, careers and student employment, disability advice, counselling and wellbeing, financial advice, and for students who are living on campus, a medical service linked with Riverside Medical Practice in Musselburgh.